cathmer/ParkHere-Challenge/README.md

 ## Part 1: Parking Reservation (coding)

+The system is comprised of different services.

-You have access to the `configuration-microservice` which gives you a list of parking spots in a given parking lot.
+1. a `configuration-microservice` give you access to a list of parking spots in a given lot.

 The service endpoint is `GET /api/parking-lots/{parking-lot-id}` and will return a list of available parking spots for a given location as below: